 1)Put the coconut pieces or the grated coconut into a blender, add 50 percent more water than the coconut content to it and blend the mixture well.
 If you have one cup of coconut, you need to pour one and a half cups of water.

 2)Take the mixture, extract the coconut milk using a cheesecloth or a sieve with fine holes until the liquid is fully separated from the solid part.
-If you’re using cheesecloth, squeeze the cloth tight or in the case of a sieve like a coffee filter, press the mixture through the sieve with the back of a spoon so every drop of the milk is extracted.

 3)Now, close the lid and leave the jar without disturbing it for a minimum of 24 hours.
 At the end of it, you will find the coconut oil and milk separated from each other.

 4)Leave the bottle in the refrigerator or a cool room till the curd thickens.
 Scoop out the curd and discard it and use the oil below.
 This oil will be solid and white in color.

 Method 2: By Boiling

 1)Boil two cups of water.
 Add the grated meat of one coconut into it.
 If the meat you have is cubed and not grated, use a food processor to grate it first.

 2)Mix the coconut and water well, preferably by hand.

 3)Put them in a blender and blend it well.